dejanu/az104/README.md

 * Azure AD supports three types of user accounts: Cloud identity (defined only in Azure AD),Directory-synchronized identity (defined in an on-premises Active Directory-synchronization activity occurs via Azure AD Connect to bring these user accounts in to Azure, Guest user (acounts outside of Azure)

+* **Tenant** - instance of Azure AD with a primary domain name
+  - What term defines a dedicated and trusted instance of Azure Active Directory? - **Azure AD tenant**
+  - Subscription will trust a particular Azure AD instance.

 * Active Directory Domain Services (AD DS) is the traditional deployment of Windows Server-based Active Directory on a physical or virtual server.
   - AD DS is primarily a directory service, while Azure AD is a full identity solution(is based on HTTP and HTTPS, it doesn't use Kerberos authentication.)
-  - What term defines a dedicated and trusted instance of Azure Active Directory? - **Azure AD tenant**

 * Which choice correctly describes Azure Active Directory? - Azure AD is primarily an identity solution.
 It's designed for internet-based applications by using HTTP and HTTPS communications.

+* **Azure Resources Groups** - logical collections of virtual machines, storage accounts, virtual networks, web apps, databases, and/or database servers.
+Resource Groups are at their simplest a logical collection of resources, there are a few rules for resource groups:
+  - Resources can only exist in one Resource Groups.
+  - Resource Groups cannot be renamed.
+  - Resource Groups can have resources from many different regions.

+* **Azure Subscriptions** - authenticates and authorizes user to use resources, and a subscription is linked to an Azure account, which in turn is an identity in Azure Active Directory (AD)

 * A **custom role definition** includes the operations allowed such as read, write, and delete for Azure resources, and the scope of those permissions